prebid/prebid.github.io/dev-docs/bidders/ix.md

 9. (Optional) If you want to monetize outstream video, you can choose among the following options.
 Outstream video is available from Prebid.js version 6.25 or higher.
-    * Use Index’s outstream video player.
+    * Use Index's outstream video player.
 For more information, see the [Index's outstream video player ](#index’s-outstream-video-player) section below.
     * Use your own outstream video player.
 For more information, see [Prebid’s documentation on how to show video ads.](https://docs.prebid.org/dev-docs/show-outstream-video-ads.html)
 10. (Optional) Configure Prebid Native with Index.
 For more information, see the [Prebid Native](#prebid-native-configuration) section below.
 Prebid Native is available from Prebid.js version 7.4.0 or higher.